St. Helena Little League: Hendricks leads Eagles past Giants for title

 Easily access the very latest local news that matters in an app built for you.
 Read, see, and hear exclusive commentary, stunning photography,…

-It was the second championship game, which the Giants forced by handing the Eagles their first loss of the double-elimination tournament on Saturday.
+It was the second championship game, which the Giants forced by handing the Eagles their first loss of the double-elimination tournament on Saturday, and needed an extra inning.

 Kade Penley pitched 2 2/3 innings of relief for the win, allowing one earned run on one hit, five walks and two strikes.
 Rowan Finley started and went 4 1/3, allowing one unearned run on four hits, four walks and six strikeouts.